grillazz/django-twilio-two-factor-auth/README.md

 ## How it works

-#### Step 0: Django Rest Framework JWT Authentication when 2FA disabled:
+#### STEP 0: Django Rest Framework JWT Authentication when 2FA disabled:

 for below cURL